mwidjaja1/3pfl/README.md

 Once a week (on a randomly selected day) we will promote eligible players by +1 Tier in this way:

 **All Promotions follow these guidelines**:
-- You must be on the team and active for the past 7 days
+- You must logged into the game and be part of our the team for the past 7 days.
+- You must have been active, using your role's definition of active, during the past 7 days.
-- You must meet the current trophy minimum or have above 1700 trophies, whichever is lower.
+- You must meet the current trophy minimum or have above 1700 trophies, whichever is currently lower.
 - Did not recently violate a team rule.

-**Additionally, these roles have special requirements**:
+**The definition of "Being Active" changes for each role and those are**:
 - **To become an Amateur**: You must be a good team mate.
 Examples include trading cards, chatting with the team, and/or having positive experiences with the team in game.
 - **To become a Pro**: You must be an engaged team mate.
 Examples include being active on team chat or being a member of the 3PFL Discord.
 Plus, everything above.
 - **To become a Co-Captain**: These are done rarely, on an invite basis for players who've made exceptional contributions to the team.
 Plus, everything above.